 Nonetheless, in my opinion, Vegas is a great “once-in-awhile” kind of experience, simply because it’s too freaking expensive to make it a regular thing.
 If you want to spend a week there (and actually do things like museums, shows, buffets/pricey restaurants, and other various attractions and excursions) plan on spending anywhere from $3000 to $7000, particularly if you have a family.
-Between pricey hotels with resort fees (good luck finding a decent one near the strip without it), astronomical buffet and restaurant prices, overpriced shows, overpriced parking, overpriced souvenirs and gifts, and of course the succubus that is gambling – Vegas is an endless money pit.
+There’s also all the pricey hotels with resort fees (good luck finding a decent one near the strip without it), overpriced parking fees, overpriced souvenirs and gifts, and of course the succubus that is gambling – Vegas is simply an endless money pit.

 Speaking of gambling, Vegas casinos really know how to draw in – and keep – people.
 It’s a fine art, really.
-Alcoholic drinks are complimentary while you gamble (even if you’re not staying at that hotel), for the sole purpose of getting and keeping you tipsy or drunk, so you literally keep throwing money into the machines.
-The atmosphere is very noisy, colorful, and stimulating to the senses, and you can chain smoke cancer sticks like you’ll die tomorrow.
+Alcoholic beverages are complimentary while you gamble (even if you’re not staying at that hotel), for the sole purpose of getting and keeping you tipsy or drunk, so you keep throwing money into the machines.
+The atmosphere is very noisy, colorful, and stimulating to the senses, and you can chain smoke your cigs like you’ll die tomorrow.
 It’s a hopeful gambler’s paradise.

 I’ve been to Vegas three times; the first time I stayed at the Plaza Hotel right next to Fremont Street, the second time on the strip at the Luxor, and the third time off the strip at the Westgate.
 I recommend all three, as none were better or worse than the other.
 One gave us access to the strip, one to Fremont Street, and the other was away from the madness but close enough if you wanted to experience it.
 All were relatively priced the same (about $130/$140 per night).
 However, there was one glaring difference – the check-in lines.
 Oh.
 My.
 God.
 I have never in my life encountered a check in like that of the Luxor.
 For a second, I thought I had bumped my head and woken up in an airport because that was the feel of the lobby of this hotel.